Watershed Maps Are Community Maps

 Political boundaries are arbitrary.
 Watershed boundaries are real.

-What watershed, what naturally bounded community, do you live within?
+What watershed (or smaller subwatershed), what naturally bounded community, do you live within?

 Have you walked, run, biked, danced, kayaked it in a big rain?

 Have you watched the water flow, its volume, its quality, its source, and its destination?

 I recommend you do.
 You will better know the Place you live within.
 You will better know the community to which you are connected, and with which you could connect better still.

 Below are examples of how some communities are encouraging the strengthening of this connection.

 Excellent watershed maps are available for Oakland and Berkeley, CA, showing current and historic boundaries and conditions.

 The even more-elaborate Mannahatta project shows us what Manhattan looked like in its natural state (in 1609) before the city was built.

 You can use these resources to make signs that highlight your neighborhood’s or community’s watershed(s).

 This 17″ x 16″ all-weather reflective aluminum sign was made for $42 at a local sign shop in Tucson.
 We provided the pdf image, they made the sign, and we posted it on the Dunbar/Spring community bulletin board on the southeast corner of 9th Ave and University Blvd.